Exclusive: Turkish gold trade booms to Iran, via Dubai

 The sums involved are enormous.
 Official Turkish trade data suggests nearly $2 billion worth of gold was sent to Dubai on behalf of Iranian buyers in August.
 The shipments help Tehran manage its finances in the face of Western financial sanctions.

-The sanctions, imposed over Iran's disputed nuclear programme, have largely frozen it out of the global banking system, making it hard for it to conduct international money transfers.
+The sanctions, imposed over Iran's disputed nuclear program, have largely frozen it out of the global banking system, making it hard for it to conduct international money transfers.
 By using physical gold, Iran can continue to move its wealth across borders.